Mindful Art in the Classroom

 1. Draw Your Breath

-Each students gets a piece of paper and a marker or pen.
+Each student gets a piece of paper and a marker or pen.
 With the marker in the middle of the paper, students breathe in and breathe out drawing lines for each breath.
-During this whole activity students will not raise your pen from the piece of paper.
+During this whole activity, students will not raise your pen from the piece of paper.
 When you breathe in, you draw a line in any direction.
-Keeping then pen on the paper and when you breathe out, you draw another line.
+Keeping the pen on the paper and when you breathe out, you draw another line.
 Students keep doing this as they breathe in and out making their own lines, shapes, and creative artwork.

-After about 30 breath cycles, students use colors to coloring in the different shapes.
+After about 30 breath cycles, students use colors to coloring in different shapes.
 Students can be creative by coloring in the shapes, drawing little pictures or patterns in each shape, etc. You can also do this art project on an Etch-Sketch!

 - Markers, pens, colored pencils